paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 * FindObject<T>() from Objects.Find<T>()

 #### PlayModeTests.Component
 Use this static method rather than `Objects.Component` when testing to retrieve a typed component from a named `GameObject` in the current scene.
-It marks a failure if the component cannot be retrieved.
+It marks a failure if we cannot retrieve a component.

 ```C#
 Text results = Component&lt;Text>("Canvas/Results Panel/Text");
 ```

 #### PlayModeTests.FindObject
 Use this static method rather than `Objects.Find` when testing to retrieve a named `GameObject` in the current scene.
-It marks a failure if the component cannot be retrieved.
+It marks a failure if we cannot retrieve the component.

 ```C#
 Float currentFloat = FindObject&lt;Float>("SampleFloatVariable");